Story for the Week

 Publication Date: June 11, 2019

-I originally received an advance copy of this title from NetGalley and Minotaur Books in exchange for an honest review.
+I originally received an advance copy of this title from NetGalley and Minotaur Books.

 Publisher’s Description